Effective Gaussian Management for High-fidelity Scene Reconstruction: Experiments

 \subsection{Quantitative and Qualitative Comparisons}

 We compare our approach qualitatively and quantitatively.
 First, the quantitative comparisons between our approach and other state-of-the-art methods on the BlenderMVS (BMVS) \cite{yao2020blendedmvs} and DTU \cite{aanaes2016large} datasets are reported in Tab. \ref{table:quality_comparison}.
-Then we show the qualitative comparison on the reconstruction of \textbf{appearance} in Appendix Fig. 2 and \textbf{surface} in Appendix Fig. 1.
-Our approach demonstrates superior reconstruction performance for challenging scenes and fine details while maintaining a significantly lighting scene representation.
-Compared with GS methods such as SuGaR \cite{guedon2024sugar} and GaussianSurfels \cite{Dai2024GaussianSurfels}, our approach achieves competitive results.
+To further validate the generalization capability of our method, we additionally conduct quantitative evaluations on the MipNeRF360 \cite{barron2022mip} and Deep Blending \cite{hedman2018deep} datasets, as summarized in Tab.~\ref{table:extra_quality_comparison}.
+The results of 2DGS \cite{huang20242d} under the official settings are reported in the 2DGS$^{*}$ row.
+Then we show the qualitative comparison on the reconstruction of \textbf{appearance} in Fig.~\ref{fig:rendering_qualitative_comparison} and \textbf{surface} in Fig.~\ref{fig:mesh_qualitative_comparison}.
+Compared with GS methods such as SuGaR \cite{guedon2024sugar}, 2DGS \cite{huang20242d} and GaussianSurfels \cite{Dai2024GaussianSurfels}, our approach demonstrates superior reconstruction performance for challenging scenes and fine details while maintaining a significantly lighting scene representation.
 GSDF \cite{yu2024gsdf} proposes a hybrid representation composed of SDF and 3DGS, which achieves better PSNR and SSIM.
-However, the design of dual branch affects its robustness (Appendix Fig. 1) and increases resource consumption (Tab. \ref{table:quality_comparison}).
+However, the design of dual branch affects its robustness (Fig.~\ref{fig:mesh_qualitative_comparison}) and increases resource consumption (Tab. \ref{table:quality_comparison}).
 In contrast, our method achieves better results with only 2\% to 5\% parameters.
 Moreover, ProbeSDF \cite{toussaint2025probesdf} prioritizes high-fidelity surface reconstruction while neglecting appearance reconstruction.
-It shows obvious color distortion (Okologisk mysli in Appendix Fig. 2) of the novel view in the DTU dataset \cite{aanaes2016large}.
+It shows obvious color distortion (Okologisk mysli in Fig.~\ref{fig:rendering_qualitative_comparison}) of the novel view in the DTU dataset \cite{aanaes2016large}.